NezuShin/NClans/README.md

 ### Placeholders

-- `%nclans_clan_displayname%` - Player's clan disaplayname with additional space symbol before displayname.
+- `%nclans_clan_displayname%` - Player's clan displayname with additional space symbol before displayname.
 Empty if player is not in clan
 - `%nclans_clan_displayname_minimessage%` - Same as previous, but in Paper's minimessage format

 ### Permissions